MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ?????       ?????
     mother:A3SG friend:A1SG
-    'my friend's mother', marginally acceptable for 'His mother is my friend'
+    'my friend's mother', marginally acceptable for 'My friend is his mother'

     ?????,      ???  ?????
     mother:A3SG that friend:A1SG
-    'His mother is my friend'
+    'My friend is his mother'

-There are also the locative copulas _???_ (?), _???_ (?), and _???_ (?), which are used to express predicative possession as well as existential predication.
+There are also the locative copulas (?), (?), and (?), which are used to express predicative possession as well as existential predication.
 The first is used for humans, the second for non-human animates, and the third for inanimates.
 In the case of possession, pronominal possessors are expressed only by their corresponding possessive affixes.

     ?????        ?????      ???  ???
     P3PL:COP.HUM child:A1SG five CLF.HUM